3 week Thailand: A Budget Guide

 Thailand Island’s – Day 10 – 20 (10 nights)

 Once your time in Chiang Mai has come to an end you have a few choices.
 You can either take a cheap flight down to Krabi (around £30) and check out Thailand’s West coast or take a more expensive flight to Koh Samui (around £120) and check out Thailand’s East coast.
 With 10 days to spare before having to return to Bangkok for the flight home, I recommend sticking to 2 separate island’s within the same area.
-Which ever islands you choose you will have plenty of opportunities to relax on beautiful beaches as well as hiking, snorkeling, fabulous restaurants and excellent nightlife.
+Which ever islands you choose you will have plenty of opportunities to relax on beautiful beaches as well as hiking, snorkelling, fabulous restaurants and excellent nightlife.

 Here’s my round up of island’s to discover: